 Move existing methods from supplement to intro

 2. The authors convincingly demonstrate that the method is very good at finding biological meaningful components that well discriminate phenotypic groups.
 In terms of predictive performance there seems to be a risk, when concentrating on correlations between data sets, that DIABLO (with full or partly full design matrix) could overlook single strongly discriminative features in a data set when these have little correlation to other omic data sets.
 For example, in the simulation study DIABLO_Full mainly discovers correlated discriminative features.
 Would the method be able to discover all 180 discriminative features if 60 instead of 30 variables were selected from each data set?
 In addition, it would also be good to see a method comparison in terms of classification performance on real data (e.g. on the benchmark data sets by Wang et al 2014) using independent test sets.

+30/08:

+simu data: extending keepX retrieved the nonCorDis variables and improved classif error rate

+currently putting a fine tuning grid to see whether we identify the correct variables, so far so good.

 For the simulation study: use 2 components

+Selecting 60 on 1 comp: would this improve performance??
+And that may answer reviewer 1

+Try tuning too

 Classification performance on real data?
 Figure 2 (compare types of features selected between supervised and unsupervised methods)

-Compare classification performance for the breast cancer study only!
+Breast cancer: run the other 4 relevant methods to calculate error rate (same number of features?
+Compare overlap features).
+And run on the test set

+Wang datasets: see if any test set?

+Asthma: report error rate

+Benchmark data sets: put here error rates and we discuss

 3. To find sparse solutions the method requires the users to choose the number active variables per dataset.
 However, it is unclear how users should make an informed decision on this quantity, as an exhaustive grid search can be very expensive.
-How sensitive is the method to this choice (which possibly could lead to strong over- or under-fitting)? - explain parameter tuning Minor comments: 1.
+How sensitive is the method to this choice (which possibly could lead to strong over- or under-fitting)? - explain parameter tuning: show error rate vs keepX.

+Minor comments: 1.
 In ‘parameter tuning’ it is unclear what is meant by ‘first component’ in l.27 p.
 9. Which design matrix is used to calculate this component?
 2. The description of visualisation outputs on p.
 10 would profit from an illustration in a supplementary figure or including pointers to a corresponding figure in subsequent analyses.
 3. alpha is missing in the objective of equation in p.6, l.7 and has inconsistent sub/superscripts in the equation 4.
 The description on p.
 7 uses different notation and naming for loadings/coefficients vectors than on p.6 and differs again from the description in “Prediction distances”.
 In general, it would be helpful to make this more consistent and avoid duplicated descriptions if possible on these two pages.
 5. The methods MOFA and JIVE have missing or malformatted citations in the text on p.14 6.
 Typo on p.2 l.31: validation 7.
 Why is the set size different in Fig. 2a between methods?
 To my understanding the same number of features were used from each method.